 We will be trying out and showing you more science fun on Instagram and Instagram TV.
 Follow us on Instagram to stay informed!

 ARTS & CRAFTS

 Collect boxes, yoghurt cups, plastic bottles, toilet paper rolls, all the crafts materials you have at home and use your kids’ imagination to create.
 You can make mini houses, barbie houses, garages, animals, and Easter decorations!
+There are even prepared kits that you can get like rug hooking for beginners that they can do.
 Or… use the ideas below.

 Z was missing her anti-stress balloon she had made at school, so we made one at home.
 I had no idea how but she guided me perfectly!
 You need 2-3 balloons, a funnel, and flour.
 You can see here how to combine the 3.

 Grab a box adapted to your doll’s size, any accessories that come to your head and create a house.
 You can even have working lights in there by adding Christmas lights!
 Smaller boxes can be made into furniture.
 You can see ours here.

 Any newspapers and old magazines lying around?
 Use them to create mosaics, mood boards, or your own books/comic books.

 Apart from turning it into a dolls house or a garage, what can we do with a box?
 This list is endless!
 It could become a: